ericclack/pygamezero_animals/doc/part1.rst

            self.y = random.randint(HEIGHT*1/4, HEIGHT*3/4)

 So what does all that mean?
 Well :code:`class Animals` creates a new class called Animal.
-And an *Animal* is a specialised form of an *Actor* because we said :code:`class Animal(Actor)`.
+And an *Animal* is a new kind of *Actor* because we said :code:`class Animal(Actor)`.
 That means that *Animal* can do everything *Actor* can do, which is handy because it means it already knows how to draw itself and move around the screen.

 The function (or more correctly, method) :code:`__init__` is called the constructor, it's what we want to happen when we make a new